fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

 Plugins are able to write records to the audit trail.
 These records must use one of the predefined audit code that are support by the system.
 See |audit_trail| for details of the supported audit codes within the system.

-In C++ you use the *AuditLogger* class to write these audit trail entries, this is a singleton object that is access vi the getLogger method.
+In C++ you use the *AuditLogger* class to write these audit trail entries, this is a singleton object that is access via the getLogger method.

 .. code-block:: C

    AuditLogger *audit = AuditLogger::getLogger();
    audit->audit("NHDWN", "INFORMATION");

-There is also a convenience function that can be used if you not not want to define a local pointer the AuditLogger
+There is also a convenience function that can be used if you not want to define a local pointer the AuditLogger

 .. code-block:: C